-School of Medicine students enrolled in the MSCI or MPHS program may participate in full-time year-long research.
-Interested students should meet with Dean Chung first to find a mentor and project and discuss funding opportunities.
-Depending on your degree program, you may qualify for funding.
+School of Medicine students interested in the Year-Long Research Program should meet with Dean Chung first to find a mentor and project and discuss funding opportunities.

 Master of Science in Clinical Investigation (MSCI)

-The MSCI program prepares scholars for academic careers in clinical research.
+The Master of Science in Clinical Investigation (MSCI) Program provides high-quality, multidisciplinary training in clinical research to promote the successful career development of clinical investigators.
 Concentrations in Clinical Investigation, Genetics/Genomics, and Translational Medicine allow students to tailor coursework to their research interests.

 Details and application for MSCI

-- Conduct independent research under the tutelage of a mentorship committee
+• Conduct independent research under the guidance of a mentor and a mentorship committee

-- Take elective course work related to their research interests
+• Take elective course work related to research interests

 Further Information: For more information regarding this program, please contact: